 The Dangar Island League is a formally registered entity acting on behalf of the residents of Dangar Island.

 Established in 1953 as the Dangar Island Improvement League, its members are made up of residents and ratepayers.
-Via a nine-person volunteer committee, issues are taken up on behalf of the islanders and worked through with the relevant authorities to achieve resolution.
+Via an eight-person volunteer committee, issues are taken up on behalf of the islanders and worked through with the relevant authorities to achieve resolution.

 The objectives of the League

 to further the interests of the Dangar Island community and to exercise stewardship of our environment.

 championing the common interests of islanders on issues affecting our way of life;